 So needless to say, I saw this shit and said ‘Yes, I will win this list that quantifies something I’m supposed to be doing for fun, a thing that is both possible to do and normal to want’.
 I am, at least, proud that I managed to resist my urge to design and implement and Experience Point system where you could get a multiplier based on whether you’d already tagged an entry in a given category and a bonus for titles that hit more than one category, etc.; that’s probably a little much, he said, hoping someone would jump into the comments and ask him to do that.

 Birdie was pretty clear that there are no real rules per se, and at commenters’ requests clarified a few things like re-reads being perfectly valid for list-hits as long as you read them in ’23, comics being valid (GUESS WHO ASKED THAT ONE), that you can count a given book for multiple categories if you like, and that a fun thing to do might be trying to ‘lap’ the list by completing it more than once, stuff like that.
-For my part, I’m going to try to keep it to as few comics as possible, and try to only count one tag per book.
+For my part, I’m going to allow myself one comic per month, and I’m not allowed to tag the same category more than once until/unless I’ve already tagged them all, what I’m thinking of as Round One.

 Join in, and add whatever rules and modifications would make it for fun for you!